METHODS-Group/ProximalGalerkin/examples/01_obstacle_problem/README.md

 Figures 2 (a) and (b) are generated with `DOLFINx`.

-To reproduce the results in Figures 2 (a) (the comparison between Proximal Galerkin, SNES, Galahad, and IPOPT), first deploy the `DOLFINx` Docker container.
-Then run the following commands within `examples/obstacle`:
+To reproduce the results in Figures 2 (a) (the comparison between Proximal Galerkin, SNES, Galahad, and IPOPT), first deploy the `ghcr.io/methods-group/proximalgalerkin:v0.2.0-alpha` Docker container.
+Then execute the following scripts (in `dolfinx-mode`, see [../../README.md](../../README.md)):

 ```bash
 python3 generate_mesh_gmsh.py